Raskulls: Post-release

 Raskulls received "generally favorable reviews" according to the review aggregation website Metacritic.
 It received an Editor's Choice award from Peter Eykemans of TeamXbox who praised the re-playability factor of the game.

 Tom McShea of GameSpot praised the game's humor.
-He stated "the comedic timing is done exceptionally well" and added Raskulls is "a game overflowing with quirky touches."
+He stated that "the comedic timing is done exceptionally well" and said that Raskulls is overflowed with quirky touches.

 Mixed views were given in regards to gameplay.
-Many reviewers felt that the overall gameplay mechanics were solid, however some reviewers felt that it was at times repetitious.
+Many reviewers felt that the overall gameplay mechanics were solid, but some reviewers felt that it was repetitive.
 Joystiq reviewer Garrett Martin felt the game had solid mechanics and well designed levels.
 Dakota Grabowski of GameZone praised the game's puzzle mechanics.
-Grabowski stated that the "best portions of Raskulls are when the game slows down and asks players to solve puzzles."
-Grabowski did however feel that the game may not be able to hold a player's interest long-term.
+Grabowski stated that the "best portions of Raskulls are when the game slows down and asks players to solve puzzles", but felt that the game may not be able to hold a player's interest in the long-term.

 Initial sales were high, with over 19,000 units sold during the month of its release.
 Year-end 2011 sales were in excess of 101,000 units.